TeTedo/blog-code/gas-optimized-contracts/README.md

 # Gas Optimized Contracts

-I write about gas optimization when i write contract code with reference to [nodeguardians gas optimization campaign](https://nodeguardians.io/campaigns/gas-optimization)
+I will explain about gas optimization when writing contract code with reference to [nodeguardians gas optimization campaign](https://nodeguardians.io/campaigns/gas-optimization)

 You can find the all of codes in [Github](https://github.com/TeTedo/blog-code/tree/main/gas-optimized-contracts).